vvvm23/vvvm23/README.md

 ### Here be the domain of Alex..

-I am a final year student at Durham University studying Computer Science.
+I am an artificial intelligence engineer and general computer tinkerer.

-My primary research interests are in **Generative Models** and **Unsupervised Representation Learning** but I like to explore a variety of other things ~
+My primary research interests are in **Generative Modelling** and **Unsupervised Representation Learning** but I like to explore a variety of other things ~

 I talk about Linux too much.
 I use Arch btw.